lvl99/frontend-es6-browserify-gulp-template/README.md

    * A single task to perform
    */
   function exampleTask () {
+    /**
-    // Your task operations go here...
+     * Your task's operations go here like normal...
+     */
     return gulp.src(exampleConfig.src)
       .pipe(gulp.dest(exampleConfig.dest))
   }

+  /**
-  // The public return value is a basic object with the task configuration and any related task methods return {
+   * The public return value is a basic object with the tasks' configuration object and any related task methods */ return {
     config: exampleConfig,
     tasks: {